Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: System setup

 \subsection{Crazyflie Nano-UAV}

 The Crazyflie 2.1 is an open nano-UAV platform from Bitcraze commonly used in research.
-Its mainboard also acts as the airframe and includes an Inertial Measurement Unit (IMU), a barometer, a radio (Nordic nRF51822), and an STM32F405 processor that handles sensor readout, state estimation, and real-time control.
+Its mainboard also acts as the airframe and includes an Inertial Measurement Unit (IMU), a barometer, a radio (Nordic nRF51822), and an STM32F405 MCU (168 MHz, 196 kB RAM) that handles sensor readout, state estimation, and real-time control.
 The drone features extension headers that can be used to add commercially available decks (i.e., plug-in boards) to improve its sensing capabilities.
-In this work, the drone was equipped with the commercial Flow-deck v2, featuring a downward-facing optical flow camera and single-zone ToF ranging sensor, which improve velocity and height measurements through sensor fusion by the on-board Extended Kalman Filter (EKF).
-The Crazyflie was further equipped with a custom deck designed and presented in this work featuring four VL53L5CX ToF ranging sensors.
+In this work, the drone was equipped with the commercial Flow-deck v2, featuring a downward-facing optical flow camera (i.e., PMW3901) and single-zone ToF ranging sensor (i.e., VL53L1CX), which improve velocity and height measurements through sensor fusion by the onboard Extended Kalman Filter (EKF).
+The drone's MCU and the mentioned sensors consume about \qty{100}{\milli\watt}.
+The Crazyflie was further equipped with a custom deck designed and presented in this work featuring four VL53L5CX ToF ranging sensors -- each sensor consuming an additional power of \qty{100}{\milli\watt}.
 The total weight at take-off is \qty{34.8}{\g}, including all the hardware used for the scope of this paper.
+The final system setup is depicted in \Cref{fig:drone_swarm}.
+With a \qty{350}{\milli\ampere\hour} battery, the drone can fly for about \qty{6}{\minute}.